aws/amazon-ecs-cli/README.md

 Console and search for the security group containing “ecs-cli”.
 Add a rule as described in the
 [Adding Rules to a Security Group](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) topic.
-Alternatively, you may specify an existing security group ID with the `--security-group` option.
+Alternatively, you may specify one or more existing security group IDs with the `--security-group` option.

 After the cluster is created, you can run tasks – groups of containers – on the